NoSQL Databases

 • Store data in the form of keys and values.

-• Simpler type of database
+• Simpler database design

 Wide-column Stores: